Jason and the Argonauts (1963 film): Plot

 Pelias usurps the throne of Thessaly, killing King Aristo.
 A prophecy states that one of Aristo's children will avenge him.
-The infant Jason, Aristo's son, is spirited away by one of Aristo' soldiers.
+Aristo's infant son Jason is spirited away by a soldier.
 Pelias slays one of Aristo's daughters after she seeks sanctuary in the temple of the goddess Hera.
 Because the murder has profaned her temple, Hera becomes Jason's protector.
 She warns Pelias to beware of "a one-sandaled man".

-Twenty years later, Jason saves Pelias from drowning in a river, an "accident" orchestrated by Hera, losing his sandal in the process.
+Twenty years later, Jason saves Pelias from drowning, an "accident" orchestrated by Hera, losing his sandal in the process.
 Pelias recognizes his enemy.
-Jason intends to seek the legendary Golden Fleece to rally support against Pelias.
-The king encourages Jason in the attempt, hoping him to die on the mission.
+Jason intends to seek the legendary Golden Fleece to rally support against Pelias, not realizing that he just saved the man.
+The king, hoping Jason will die on the quest, encourages him to set forth.

 Hermes takes Jason to Mount Olympus to speak with Zeus and Hera.
-Zeus decrees that Hera can help him only five times.
-This is the same number of times that Jason's murdered sister called on her for protection.
+Zeus decrees that Hera can help him only five times, the same number of times that Jason's murdered sister called on her for protection.
 She directs him to search for the Fleece in the land of Colchis.
 Zeus offers aid, but Jason declines.

 He sets out to build a ship and recruit a crew.
 Men from all over Greece compete for the honor of joining his quest.
 Because their ship is named the Argo after its builder, Argus, the crew are dubbed the Argonauts.
-Among them are Hercules, Hylas, and Acastus, who was secretly sent by his father Pelias to sabotage the voyage.
+Among them are Hercules and Hylas, as well as Acastus, who was secretly sent by his father Pelias to sabotage the voyage.

-Hera guides Jason to the Isle of Bronze, warning him to take nothing but provisions.
+When Jason runs low on supplies, Hera guides him to the Isle of Bronze, warning him to take nothing but provisions.
 However, Hercules steals a brooch pin the size of a javelin from a building filled with treasure and surmounted by a gigantic bronze statue of Talos.
 The statue comes to life and attacks the Argonauts.
-Jason again turns to Hera, who tells him to open a large plug on Talos's heel to release the giant's ichor.
-Talos falls to the ground, crushing Hylas and hiding his body.
+Jason again turns to Hera, who tells him to open a large plug at the back of Talos's heel to release its ichor.
+When Jason does so, Talos topples, crushing Hylas and hiding his body.
 Hercules refuses to leave until he ascertains the fate of his friend.
 The other Argonauts are unwilling to abandon Hercules, so Jason calls upon Hera again.
-She informs them that Hylas died and that Zeus has other plans for Hercules.
+She informs them that Hylas is dead and that Zeus has other plans for Hercules.